Sarah McLaughlin | March 6, 2023

 Focusing in on the future

-And her personal and professional travels continue to take her all over the world.
+Murugi’s personal and professional lives continue to take her all over the world in the name of travel storytelling.
 At this point, she’s been on trips to over 20 countries, often with the express purpose of photographing strangers.
-Every time she sets out to take these portraits, she remembers Vera’s mini Spanish lesson and makes sure to learn a few key phrases in the local language.
+Whenever she sets out to take these portraits, she remembers the mini Spanish lesson from her Tour Director Vera and prepares for these conversations by learning a few key phrases in the local language.

 And speaking of new conversations, we can’t wait to check in with Murugi in another few years.
 Because each one of her (many) adventures has helped inspire what’s next for the up-and-coming artist, we have no doubt that she’ll continue to explore more incredible places and meet more amazing people.
 So, we’ll leave you off here, in the middle of Murugi’s story.
 Or, as she might counter, being the true storyteller she is: This is only the beginning.